College Admission Case Studies for A/A+ Students

-Outcome: Accepted USC, UCLA and University of Michigan (students top picks, attending USC)
+Outcome: Accepted at USC, UCLA and University of Michigan

 Case Study No. 4

-Client Profile: South Asian male at a competitive private school in the New England area 3.99 (unweighted), 4.59 (weighted) GPA, 1580 SAT, 800 Math II, 800 Chemistry, 800 Biology E/M SAT subject test scores, many 4s and 5s on APs.
+Client Profile: South Asian male at a competitive private school, 3.9 (unweighted), 4.5 (weighted) GPA, 1580 SAT, 800 Math II, 800 Chemistry, 800 Biology E/M SAT subject test scores, many 4s and 5s on APs.
 Light leadership and light extracurricular.

-Outcome: Yale, UPenn Huntsman, Duke, Dartmouth, UC Berkeley, Vanderbilt with Cornelius Vanderbilt scholarship, Early to Georgetown U School of Foreign Service, Early to University of Michigan
+Outcome: Accepted at Yale, UPenn Huntsman, Dartmouth, Duke, UC Berkeley, Vanderbilt with Cornelius Vanderbilt scholarship (full-ride), Georgetown University - School of Foreign Service, University of Michigan

 Case Study No. 5

-Client Profile: Caucasian female at a large suburban public high school in the Midwest.
-3.72 unweighted GPA, 33 ACT, 2 Bs during sophomore year, one in math.
+Client Profile: Caucasian female at a large suburban public high school.
+3.7 unweighted GPA, 33 ACT, 2 Bs during sophomore year, one in math.
 Founder of non-profit that teaches middle school students how to care for animals.
 Extensive summer travel with family during which time there was often family time spent on beach trash pick-up.

 Changes made through consulting: Solomon began working with this client in fall of her senior year.
 Immediate work was done to create compelling positioning strategy that would be unique for this student.
 Recognizing early that her profile and original intended direction of “undecided” would not make her stand out in the highly selective applicant pools of her top choice schools, Solomon directed her to focus on environmental sciences and sustainability, allowing for a more differentiated and personalized story for her application narrative.
 Solomon guided the student with this strategy, centered around her documented interest and involvement with environmental sciences and sustainability.
 The rest of the application focused on strong essays that highlighted her unique contributions to her community as a founder of the community non-profit.